orenbenkiki/flameview/README.md

   are the cells that will remain visible if you add the cell to the selection using control-click.

-  Hovering over any cell will display a tooltip containing its name, its measurement, the percentage of this measurement out of the total visible graph, and the additional tooltip HTML, if any, from the input file.
+  Hovering over any cell will display (for a few seconds) a tooltip containing its name, its measurement, the percentage of this measurement out of the total visible graph, and the additional tooltip HTML, if any, from the input file.

   Hovering over the "all" cell when a subset of the graph is visible will display the percentages of the currently visible (selected) graph out of the